PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/magic/README.md

 or to establish the magnitude of the effect.

 Spells that emulate the usage of skills are resolved exactly in the same way.

+### Mana Point Recovery

+A full complement of Mana Points [MP] is recovered after a period of rest (as determined by the GM).

+The GM may rule on recovery for short periods of rest to recover about one MP per hour per Rank in the Magical Power Skill.